trantrongbinh/Feather-Next-App/README.md

-# server
+# Feathers-Next-App

 >

 ## About

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.
+This project uses [Feathers](http://feathersjs.com) for server and NextJS for client.
+Two open source web framework for building modern real-time applications and server site rending.

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.
+### Not use docker:
 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies

     ```
     cd path/to/server; npm install
+    cd path/to/client; npm install
     ```

 3. Start your app

     ```
-    npm start
+    cd path/to/server; npm run dev
+    cd path/to/client; npm run dev:server
     ```

-## Testing
+### Use docker:
+1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
+2. Build docker to install your dependencies and tart your app

+    ```
+    cd root folder; docker-compose up --build (or docker-compose up -d)
+    ```
+3. Run app on port config in file docker
+4. Accept container in docker:

+    ```
+    docker exec -it <container_id> /bin/sh
+    ```

 Simply run `npm test` and all your tests in the `test/` directory will be run.